 Share a few of your own testimonial videos from your employees.
 Employees that share the insight of your company can help highlight the more attractive qualities of your business.
 You can even shoot interviews with industry experts within your company to better market your overall business.

 For the more visual creatives in your workplace, sites like YouTube, Behance and Carbonmade are just a few examples of platforms to easily get your work listed online.

 Campaign for a Cause

 From celebrations such as birthdays or new hires to larger campaigns for a belief or charity, getting your employees involved in company well being can help spark people’s interest in your business.
 You can increase your digital signage, or have your employees centered on a common charitable project, and share the news via social.
 People will soon gravitate with your business once hearing about your team’s efforts on giving back to the community.

 Pinterest is a hub for generating ideas for your business.
 This platform will help you identify trends that your customers are following.
 Have your employees generate content that flows with a users Pinterestboards, and you can start pinning items to meet new customers, driving more traffic to your website for free.

 Join Industry-Specific Sites

 Many sites cater to specific niches and allow users to review products and services that you can put to work for your business.
-Those in the home, yard, auto, and health businesses for example and use Angie’s List to compare businesses.
+Those in the home, yard, auto, and health businesses, for example, use Angie’s List to compare businesses.
 Have your employees stick by a few of these sites to reserve your spot as an expert advisor and thought leader in the industry.

 Promote Within Your Space

 Use modern technology such a digital signage to promote your team inside your physical workspace.
-You can recognize featured employees, anniversaries, new hires, birthday and more interesting facts about your team.
+You can recognize featured employees, anniversaries, new hires, birthdays and more interesting facts about your team.
 This will promote a sense of ownership within your organization and boost your work culture.
-It also shows visitors to your space that you really care about your.
+It also shows visitors to your space that you really care about your employees.
 Here are five ways to use digital signage in your space.